-However, there are a few things to bear in mind.
-Although we want our children to have as much access to education as possible, their wellbeing and mental health is far more important.
-Most children managed to catch up most of their missed learning when school were initially closed and so we would assume, with a little extra support, they would catch up again.
+However, there are a few things to bear in mind, although we want our children to have as much access to education as possible, their wellbeing and mental health is far more important.
+Most children managed to catch up most of their missed learning last term and so they can catch up again.
 There is more to child development than academic attainment and improving one's knowledge.
 This does not excuse us from trying to help our children continue to progress in their learning during lockdown, but we need to strike a balance.